-Mayo School of Health Sciences has a nine-month Histology Technician Program.
-The program offers an exceptional educational experience by providing high-quality didactic and clinical experiences needed to create a well-rounded, fully competent histology technician.
+Mayo Clinic School of Health Sciences has a nine-month Histology Technician Program.
+The program offers an exceptional educational experience by providing the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent histology technician.

 Our commitment is to develop bright, ambitious future leaders in the field of histotechnology, proven through outstanding academic achievement and highly proficient technical aptitude.